fabiospampinato/khroma/README.md

-# Sass Js
+# SASS.js

-A port of SASS&#x27; functions for manipulating colors.
+A port of SASS' functions for manipulating colors.

 ## Install